jflorian/doubledog-mirrmaid/README.md

 ##### `include`
 An array of strings to be passed to rsync as inclusions.
 Because mirrmaid passes the *exclude* items to rsync first, followed by the *include* items, these are effectively a means for overriding general *exclude* items.
 For example, you might set `exclude = ['*.iso']` and `include = ['*KDE*.iso']` to filter out all but the KDE images.
 The default is an empty array.
 See the section `FILTER RULES` in the rsync man page for more details.

+#### mirrmaid::mirror::default defined type

+This defined type manages a default within a mirrmaid mirror configuration file.
+Such entries appear within the special `[DEFAULT]` section.
+These values can then be referenced from any other configuration item via the special `%(name)s` syntax.
+The primary value of doing so is to avoid repetition in the configuration file.

+For example, you may have a standard set of exclusions you wish to impose on every branch in a mirror.
+While you could avoid the repetition in your Puppet manifest or Hiera data through references to a common shared value, the resultant mirrmaid configuration file would still have this repetition.
+That's not necessarily bad, but this approach avoids repetition from start to finish and can make reviewing the configuration files easier.
+You might even find the Puppet/Hiera resources easier to visualize in this way, too.

+You generally needn't reference this defined type directly but rather indirectly via [mirrmaid::mirror](#mirrmaidmirror-defined-type) via the *defaults* parameter.

+##### `namevar` (REQUIRED)
+An arbitrary and unique identifier for the default within the mirror instance.

+##### `mirror` (REQUIRED)
+The unique identifier for the mirror instance to which this default is associated.

+##### `value` (REQUIRED)
+The [mirrmaid::value](#mirrmaidvalue-data-type) that the default is to take.

 ## Limitations